CastawayEGR/arc-osx-remix/README.md

 Should work with other distros using gnome.
 May require additional tweaks (CentOS).

 # Install
+Make sure you save ALL important data before installing.
+During RPM install gnome-shell will reload and you will have to login again.

 Fedora 28+:
 ```shell
 # sudo dnf install Arc-OSX-Remix-0-1.noarch.rpm